nimjetushar/Utils/README.md

 ## Testing

-use index.html from sample for testing the utility into the console.
+Use index.html from sample for testing the utility into the console.

 ## Dependencies